Noisy-Pair Robust Representation Alignment for Positive-Unlabeled Learning: Conclusion

 \section{Conclusion}

 This paper identifies the challenge of learning discriminative representations as the key bottleneck in PU learning.
 Theoretical analysis demonstrates that noisy pairs dominate representation learning optimization, while the proposed NoiSNCL and PLD form an EM-inspired framework that iteratively benefits each other.
 Extensive evaluations on both benchmark datasets and remote sensing building damage mapping tasks validate the effectiveness of the proposed \textit{NcPU}.
 Applications of binary classification with only positive data annotated can benefit from this study, and we expect future research to extend this framework beyond image classification.
+Masked image modeling will be incorporated to harness more powerful backbone frameworks.
 Beyond PU learning, the framework holds promise for broader applications in more weakly supervised learning scenarios.